odessainc23/odessainc_development/blog/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.10.4 - September 25, 2023 =
+* Improvement: "Admin created outside of WordPress" scan results may now be reviewed and approved
+* Improvement: The WAF storage engine may now be specified by setting the environmental variable "WFWAF_STORAGE_ENGINE"
+* Improvement: Detect when a plugin or theme with a custom update handler is broken and blocking update version checks
+* Change: Deprecated support for WordPress versions lower than 4.7.0
+* Change: Exclude parse errors of a damaged compiled rules file from reporting
+* Fix: Suppress PHP notices related to rule loading when running WP-CLI
+* Fix: Fixed an issue with the scan monitor cron that could leave it running unnecessarily

 = 7.10.3 - July 31, 2023 =
 * Improvement: Updated GeoIP database
 * Fix: Added missing text domain to translation function call
 * Fix: Corrected inconsistent styling of switch controls
 * Change: Made MySQLi storage engine the default for Flywheel hosted sites

 = 7.10.2 - July 17, 2023 =
 * Fix: Prevented bundled sodium_compat library from conflicting with versions included with older WordPress versions